 Skip to Content

-USDA Loan Prequalification to Preapproval
+USDA Loan Prequalification vs. Preapproval

-USDA Loan Prequalifications
+USDA Loan Prequalification

 Prequalification happens soon after a borrower submits their application to a USDA-approved lender.
 Lenders will also ask for additional information to make sure you meet basic USDA loan eligibility requirements.